 - Bill of lading

 - AES filing

 - Sales contract

 - Customs declaration

 - Import declaration form (customs form C-5020)

-What are the tips for entering the Japanese market
+What are the tips for entering the Japanese market?

 - Using the Japanese language when trading with them is a big step toward success.
 Marketers must communicate in Japanese to communicate with both Japanese consumers and Japanese business customers; many products must have labels that are written in Japanese by government regulation.
 Businesses in Japan will appreciate attempts to speak Japanese, even at a basic level.

 - Respecting Japanese culture improves your relationship.
-Japanese society is complicated, structured, hierarchical, groups-based, and devoted to age respect.
+Japanese society is complicated, structured, hierarchical, group-based, and devoted to age respect.
 It is important to build long-term business relationships upon high standards of quality in products and services, and it is expected that gifts be given in business situations.